Best Places to Visit in Srinagar

 14) Nehru Garden:

 Located on the foothills of the Zabarwan mountain range, Nehru Gardens offers delightful views of Dal Lake.
 Constructed in 1969, the well-designed botanical garden is segregated into four sections – Plant Introduction center, Research Section, Recreational Garden, and Botanical Garden.
 Visitors can view a wide range of rare Kashmiri tropical plants, ornamental plants, and oak/willow/cedar trees.
-You can also enjoy a paddle-boat ride in the lake.
+You can also enjoy a paddle-boat ride on the lake.

 15) Pari Mahal:

 Also known by the name ‘Palace of Fairies’, Pari Mahal is perched on the top of the Zabarwan mountain ranges.
 It was originally built as a Buddhist monastery.
-Later it was converted to a school for astrology by Dara Shikoh, the oldest son of Shah Jahan.
+Later it was converted into a school for astrology by Dara Shikoh, the oldest son of Shah Jahan.
 The monument is surrounded by 7-terraced huge gardens that are peppered with exotic flowers and orchards.
-Pari Mahal offers spectacular views of the Dal Lake, the entire city of Srinagar, and the surrounding mountains.
+Pari Mahal offers spectacular views of Dal Lake, the entire city of Srinagar, and the surrounding mountains.
 The serenity of the surroundings is an added attraction.

 16) Chashme Shahi:

 One of the most elegant of the Mughal gardens, the Chashma Shahi Garden has water pools, lush greenery, and a large fountain at the entrance.
-This garden is famous for its natural springs that are believed to have therapeutic properties.
+This garden is famous for its natural springs which are believed to have therapeutic properties.
 Discovered by a female Kashmiri saint, Rupa Bhawani, the park has a fascinating blend of history, culture, and aesthetics.